-Explicit invocation occurs when a user tells the Google Assistant to use your app by name.
-Optionally, the user can include an action invocation phrase at the end of their invocation that will take them directly to the function they're requesting.
+Explicit invocation occurs when a user tells the Google Assistant to use your Action by name.
+Optionally, the user can include an invocation phrase at the end of their invocation that will take them directly to the function they're requesting.

 Explicit invocation components